InfuseAI/primehub-site/docs/getting_started/configure-image-builder.md

 ## Configure Google Container Registry (GCR)

-1. please reference this [official document for GCR](https://cloud.google.com/container-registry/docs/advanced-authentication) to get the username and password
+1. Please reference this [official document for GCR](https://cloud.google.com/container-registry/docs/advanced-authentication) to get the username and password

 2. The username is always `_json_key`.
 The password is the keyfile json.
 Please make it a one-line json string so that we can put it in the environment variable.